Qiskit/qiskit/MAINTAINING.md

 4. At the specified time, re-open the approved PRs, now on the *public* repository.
    **Do not publish the advisory yet.**
    Allow the complete CI suite to pass, after fixing any caught mistakes.
+   Have the reviewers from the private fork verify and re-approve the now-public PR.
    Once CI has passed, the PRs can be immediately admin-merged, skipping the merge queue.

 5. Tag and trigger package releases for each supported version.